fabiosaracco/lou_reed/README.md

 ## Contents (so far)

 * setup.py: the setup, easy as this.
-* lou_reed/lou_reed.py: calculate fitness and complexity and reorder matrices
+* lou_reed/lou_reed.py: calculate Louvain after reshuffling the order of the nodes

 ## Licence